 It's also the anniversary of the first person to be cryogenically frozen

-Robert Nelson, President of the Cryonics Society of California, and one of the three characters involved in his preservation, went on to document the process in We Froze the First Man.
-Still cryopreserved to this day Professor Bedford is stored in liquid nitrogen and has been moved five times since the big day.
+Robert Nelson, President of the Cryonics Society of California, and one of the three characters involved in his preservation went on to document the process in We Froze the First Man.
+Still cryopreserved to this day Professor Bedford is stored in liquid nitrogen.

 In the cryonics community, the anniversary of Bedford's preservation is celebrated as Bedford Day.
 If you want to join them, we'd like to suggest you dock your cap to the frozen Professor with a Frozen Daiquiri.

 It's also Howard Stern's birthday

 The original shock jock, Howard Stern was born this day in 1954 and is still broadcasting despite millions of dollars worth of U.S. Federal Communications Commission fines.